The Hague Human Rights Film Festival 2024

 Director: Steven Ferri

-This documentary explores the lives of child brides, highlighting their struggles, hopes, and the efforts to break free from forced marriages.
-It delves into the psychological, emotional, and physical challenges they face, while also spotlighting survival stories and the movements aimed at ending child marriage worldwide.
+This documentary explored the lives of child brides, highlighting their struggles, hopes, and efforts to break free from forced marriages.
+It delved into the psychological, emotional, and physical challenges they faced, while also spotlighting survival stories and the movements aimed at ending child marriage worldwide.

 Hunger Ward (2020)